chnanda/Drexel-SoftwareArch-SE577/README.md

-# FinL Project
+# FinaL Project

-## cMy Final project is about rendering all my repos and display in a tabular format.
+## My Final project is about rendering all my repos and display in a tabular format.

 ## Then explore the branches in each repo , it displays all branches that have been created and displayed in a table.